Kum-Sita/Kum-Sita/README.md

 😄 Pronouns - she/her

 ⚡️ Fun Fact -
-My favorite childhood memory is camping in the woods with my teammates for 10 days to earn the Rashtrapati Scout/Guide Award, where we cooked 25 recipes without using any utensils or tools, with just 5 food items in one hour.
-It was great teamwork!
+From Chilhood memeory - camping in the woods with my teammates for 10 days to earn the Rashtrapati Scout/Guide Award, where we cooked 25 recipes without using any utensils or tools, with just 5 food items in one hour.
+Leraned 2 things - Power of Teamwork and Nothing is impossible.